 Following the market convention, we can take the Non-parametric Standard Deviation and scale it to an annualized rate using the square root of the number of return periods in a year.

 Here is a simple example from the weekly returns of the MLP Atlas Pipeline Partners (APL) from 2002 through 2009.
 It has had some dramatic volatility: mean return of 0.42%, maximum return of 52.14% and a minimum return of –53.53%.
 The Standard Deviation is 7.52% (for a whopping 54.21% annualized).
-Look at that green curve that is the Normal distribution fit to the returns – it over-estimates the number of returns over the middle range of the distribution.
+Look at that green curve – that is the Normal distribution fit to the returns!
+It over-estimates the number of returns over the middle range of the distribution.
 That is exactly where the Standard Deviation is measured.
-In fact, 68.27% of the weekly returns of APL fall within +/- 4.02%.
+In fact, 68.27% of the weekly returns of APL fall within +/- 4.02% and not 7.52%.
 That is the Non-parametric Standard Deviation that is measuring the actual distribution of observed returns rather than assuming a Normal distribution of returns.
 A Non-parametric Standard Deviation of 4.02% (28.97% annualized) is the real number we are looking for.

 Here are some values from the DazStat Examples workbook.